 In the elementary and middle years, your student’s academic strengths, interests, learning styles, and gifts become defined.
 These individual characteristics become apparent during pre-adolescence.
 There are excellent high school choices – each with their own strengths and areas of focus.
 By the time your child is in eighth grade, the best “match” for high school is easy to determine.

 During the early childhood years, you, as parents, make the school decisions.
 A family choice, involving your eighth grader with the support of the school, is a satisfying and personalized way to choose a high school.
 In turn, this experience better prepares students for making college choices.

 Keeping children in a consistent and familial educational environment through the elementary and middle years is ideal, before allowing them the freedom of a change of venue, new friends and new challenges for high school.
 Because Trinity ends in eighth grade, all of our graduates leave together offering support to one another.
 At ninth grade, students are eager to experience new friendships and challenges that support their individual interests before college.

-In terms of complexity, faculty, and facilities,schools funnel the most financial resources and attention to the highest grades they serve.
-At Trinity,that is middle school.
-Our middle school faculty is truly dedicated to students in grades 5-8, and the program is designed to fulfill their needs.
+In terms of complexity, faculty, and facilities, schools funnel the most financial resources and attention to the highest grades they serve.
+At Trinity, that is middle school, a time when students are discovering their learning style and passions.

 Trinity's elementary and middle school environment allows students to experience age appropriate activities and events, without the influence and pressure of older students.
 Seventh and eighth graders are not “caught in the middle” but take on the role of "seniors.”
 At the same time they can be themselves, often remaining “younger” a bit longer.